 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please visit my Privacy Policy.

-A really good Passover dessers can be difficult to come by.
+A really good Passover dessert can be difficult to come by.
 The one Passover dessert that has always brought me happiness and that I make and eat all year around is a Passover Sponge Cake.
 There are many sponge cake recipes out there, and I find them all to be similar.
 This recipe is an adaptation of my grandmother’s recipe, implementing some cake making techniques I picked up in culinary school.
-As I mention in my Mandel Bread recipe post (not for Passover!), my grandmother was a great baker!
+As I mention in my Mandel Bread recipe post (not for Passover!), my grandmother was a great baker.
 If you’re new to beating egg whites or have encountered issues doing so, I suggest you watch the video included here.

 What is a Passover Sponge Cake?